 You should monitor your website traffic and where your traffic is coming from, such as organic searches, social media, referrals, email marketing, or paid searches, which will help you gauge the effectiveness of your SEO.
 Knowing the source of your traffic can also tell you what your most profitable marketing channels are.
-For instance, if you recently ran an Adwords campaign, you can use key performance indicators for digital marketing to see how much traffic it’s generating, enabling you to see how effective it is.
+For instance, if you recently ran a PPC campaign, you can use key performance indicators for digital marketing to see how much traffic it’s generating, enabling you to see how effective it is.
 You can also see the number of repeat visitors and new visitors to help improve your content, especially for organic searches, which enables you to gain targeted leads at no cost.

 If customers are unsatisfied customers, also known as detractors, who share their negative experience with your company with others, they can negatively impact your brand’s reputation.
 Or they can be happy, committed customers, also known as promoters, who promote your business to everyone they come in contact with, which helps increase sales.
 And then there are unenthusiastic but satisfied customers, also known as passives, who are only committed to your brand until they find something better.
 The Net Promoter Score enables you to measure the likelihood of a customer or client recommending your product or service to others so that you can improve your customer experience.
 It can also be an essential sales measurement for other members of your team.